The Language Leap From Ga-Ga to Mama

 - Your baby may not pronounce her first word properly.
 Praise her to show that you understand her, and then say the word correctly so she'll learn the right pronunciation.

 - It's OK if your baby relies on a security blanket for comfort.
 That's encouraged by many pediatricians because it can make bedtime easier.

 - Sing songs with your baby.
-Music can help the brain develop, and she can start to learn words from some favorite songs!
+Music can help the brain develop, and she can start to learn words from some of her favorite songs!